Program on Information Resources Policy: Financial supporters/work affiliates

-Over its career, the Program was supported at one time or another by about 400 organizations, called "Affiliates".
+Over the duration of the program, approximately 400 affiliate organization provided funding for its endeavors.
 They included industry players, government agencies, non-profit organizations, trade associations and advocacy groups in the U.S., Canada and globally.
 It worked closely with those and many others.
 Here is the complete list over the 38 years of its operations:

 Reviews and compliments

 The impact of the Program is hard to measure directly: How can it be determined that organizations made better decisions?
 One metric would the breadth and continuity of the financial support (see list of affiliates).
 Another would be quotable feedback and praise from the people with whom the program worked.
 Here are some samples.
 (A longer list is at.) :

 In my view, you and your group are more significant than anyone else in the information age turning out so well.